PEXANE2/azure-docs.tr-tr/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample"></a>Örnek

-Aşağıdaki örnekte, özel durumu ilk olarak ayarlanır;
+Aşağıdaki örnekte, önce özel durum ayarlanır;

 ### <a name="c"></a>C#